Beneficiary Tax Impact Calculator

 The SECURE Act Impact

-The SECURE Act of 2019 eliminated the "stretch IRA" for most non-spouse beneficiaries, requiring full distribution within 10 years.
+The SECURE Act framework eliminated the "stretch IRA" for most non-spouse beneficiaries, requiring full distribution within 10 years.
 This change can push beneficiaries into higher tax brackets, making distribution planning critical.

 Tax-Efficient Inheritance Strategies

-Consider: timing IRA distributions to low-income years, converting inherited traditional IRAs to Roth (paying tax now to avoid higher future rates), donating inherited IRA distributions to charity via qualified charitable distributions (QCDs), and selling stepped-up basis assets promptly if desired.
+Consider: timing IRA distributions to low-income years, converting inherited traditional IRAs to Roth (paying tax in earlier years to avoid higher future rates), donating inherited IRA distributions to charity via qualified charitable distributions (QCDs), and selling stepped-up basis assets promptly if desired.

 Sources & Methodology